pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 Navigate to :navpath:Your Event → Settings → Payment:.
 The :btn:Payment providers: tab on this page displays the list of active payment providers.
-The list should now include an entry for bank transfer with a red ":fontawesome-solid-x: Disabled" tag.
+The list should now include an entry for bank transfer with a red ":fa3-remove: Disabled" tag.
 The plugin is enabled, but bank transfers have not been set up and enabled as a payment provider for the event yet.
 Click on the :btn-icon:fa3-gear:Settings: button next to bank transfer.
 This takes you to the settings page for bank transfer.